Resource 2.7.1 - Radio Receivers

 Assessing Community Telecentres: Guidelines for Researchers

-This IDRC report (free online version) covers a telecenter evaluation plan, indicators in telecenter studies, issues in sampling and surveying, matching research methods to data needs, and data analysis and reporting.
+This IDRC report covers a telecenter evaluation plan, indicators in telecenter studies, issues in sampling and surveying, matching research methods to data needs, and data analysis and reporting.
+(Free online version)

-IDRC Telecentre Research
+IDRC Telecentre Researchhttp://archive.idrc.ca/pan/telecentres.html

-This site serves as a meeting place for people interested in telecenter practice and research.
+This site serves as a meeting place for people interested in telecentre practice and research.
 Information on IDRC's telecenter initiatives is included, along with links to resources produced by others working in the field.

 Community Telecenters: Assuring Impact & Sustainability